 Walk with a Doc is a walking program for everyone interested in taking steps for a healthier lifestyle.
 What better way to start your weekend than on your feet making strides to help your heart and improving your general health to live longer!
 While you walk at your own pace, you’ll have the opportunity to have questions answered by local physicians.

-This program was started in Columbus, OH in April of 2005 by Dr. David Sabgir and has now expanded throughout the country.
-Hosmane Cardiology has recently partnered with Walk with a Doc to encourage Delawareans starting walking toward better health.
+This program was started in Columbus, OH in April of 2005 by Dr. David Sabgir and has now expanded throughout the world.
+Hosmane Cardiology has partnered with Walk with a Doc to encourage Delawareans starting walking toward better health.
 You don’t need any special gear and there are no special rules.
 Just put on a pair of comfortable shoes and walk alone, with friends, a partner or family or with a group.
 It’s a personal preference.